vvpai9/Tejas/README.md

    python3 motor.py
    ```

-5. Raspberry Pi Camera Module rev1.3:
+5. Raspberry Pi Camera Module rev1.3:<br/>
-   NOTE: If using a USB Webcam, connect it to the USB Port and skip this step.
+   NOTE: If using a USB Webcam, connect it to the USB Port and skip this step and directly run ```cam.py``` script.<br/>
-   Connect the camera module to the CSI Port of the Raspberry Pi.
+   Connect the camera module to the CSI Port of the Raspberry Pi.<br/>
    ```
    ls /dev/video*
    ```